Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/saml-front-channel-and-back-channel-examples.md

     - SAML
 ---

-<abbr title="Security Assertion Markup Language">SAML</abbr> is a mechanism authenticating users and authorising them for a service in cases where the identify provider is external to the service.
+:abbr[SAML]{title="Security Assertion Markup Language"} is a mechanism authenticating users and authorising them for a service in cases where the identify provider is external to the service.
 There are three parties involved:

 - User (or User Agent, such as a web browser) – UA
 - Service Provider – SP